josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🇵🇸_Palestine_Factchecking/🍉_Current_Events/🇺🇸_sanctions_governance_questions_for_mr_huckabee.md

 There is now a concrete corporate chain worth testing against the settlement measures.

 **Rosebank** is a major UK Continental Shelf oil and gas development north-west of Shetland.

-Ithaca Energy currently holds a **20% non-operated interest** in the field; the remaining 80% is held by operator Adura.
+Ithaca Energy currently l holds a **20% non-operated interest** in the field; the remaining 80% is held by operator Adura.

 Ithaca's 2025 annual report states that **Delek Group**, through wholly owned DKL Energy Limited, owns **50.5% of Ithaca Energy** and is treated as a controlling shareholder under the UK Listing Rules.

 Delek Group is also not an arbitrary Israeli company selected because it happens to sit above a British energy producer.
 It has appeared in the **OHCHR database of business enterprises involved in listed activities related to Israeli settlements in the occupied Palestinian territory**.

-That makes the ownership chain directly relevant to the question this node has been asking throughout: what, precisely, is capable of transmitting the effect of settlement measures into a larger British, American or international economic interest?
+That makes the ownership chain directly relevant to the question this node has been asking throughout: what, precisely, is capable of transmitting the effect of settlement measures into a larger British, American, or international economic interest?

 The chain is therefore: